-In addition to the items which void the Warranty, the following items shall not be covered by Warranty: (i) freight cost to the repair centre; (ii) products which are not identified with DSC's product label and lot number or serial number; (iii) products disassembled or repaired in such a manner as to adversely affect performance or prevent adequate inspection or testing to verify any warranty claim.
-Access cards or tags returned for replacement under warranty will be credited or replaced at DSC option.
+In addition to the items which void the Warranty, the following items shall not be covered by Warranty: (i) freight cost to the repair centre; (ii) products which an administration to the territory which would be warranty, the incoming territory warranty of medium by warranty of medium between the are not identified with DSC's product label and lot number or serial number; (iii) products disassembled or repaired manner as to adversely affect performance or prevent adequate inspection or testing to verify any warranty claim.
+Access cards or tags returned for replacement under warranty will be credited or replaced at DSC's option.
 Products not covered by this warranty, or otherwise out of warranty due to age, misuse, or damage shall be evaluated, and a repair estimate shall be provided.
 No repair work will be performed until a valid purchase order is received from the Customer and a Return Merchandise Authorization number (RMA) is issued by DSC's Customer Service.

-Return Merchandise Authorization number (RMA) is issued by DSCS Customer Service.
 Digital Security Controls Ltd.'s liability for failure to repair the product under this warranty after a reasonable number of attempts will be limited to a replacement of the product, as the exclusive remedy for breach of warranty.
-Under no circumstances shall Digital Security Controls be liable for any special, incidental, or consequential damages based upon breach of warranty.
-Under no circumstances shall Digital Security Controls be liable for any special, incidental, or consequential damages based upon breach of warranty.
-Under no circumstances shall Digital Security Controls be liable for any special, incidental, or consequential damages based upon breach of warranty, breach of contract, negligence, strict liability, or any other legal theory.
-Such damages include, but are not limited to, loss of profils, loss of the product or any associated equipment, cost of capital, cost of substitut or replacement equipment, facilities or services, down time, purchaser's time, the claims of third parties, including customers, and injury to property.
+Under no circumstances shall Digital Security Controls be liable for any special, replacement of the product, as the exclusive remedy for breach of warrantly.
+Under no circumstances shall Digital Security Controls be liable for any special, incidental, or consequential damages based upon breach of warrantly, breach of contract, negligence, strict liability, or any other legal theory.
+Such damages include, but are not limited to, loss of profits, loss of the product or any associated equipment, cost of capital, cost of substitute or replacement equipment, facilities or services, down time, purchaser's time, the claims of third parties, including customers, and injury to property.
 The laws of some jurisdictions limit or do not allow the disclaimer of consequential damages.
 If the laws of such a jurisdiction apply to any claim by or against DSC, the limitations and disclaimers contained here shall be to the greatest extent permitted by law.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so that the above may not apply to you.